 I am an anthropologist of ethnic Chinese communities in Southeast Asia, particularly in Indonesia.
 Currently, I have on-going research projects on Chinese identity politics in Indonesia, Indonesian diaspora politics, and the relationship between China and ethnic Chinese communities in Southeast Asia.

-I teach as an Assistant Professor of Humanities (Education) at the School of Social Sciences, Singapore Management University, where I am also the Coordinator of the School’s Global Asia second major.
-I was previously a Postdoctoral Fellow of History at the School of Humanities, Nanyang Technological University, and then a Visiting Fellow in the Indonesia Studies Programme at ISEAS-Yusof Ishak Institute, both in Singapore.
+I teach as a Lecturer in Asian Studies at the Asia Institute, University of Melbourne, where I am also the Head of Program for Asian Studies.
+I was previously an Assistant Professor of Humanities (Education) at Singapore Management University’s School of Social Sciences, a Postdoctoral Fellow of History at Nanyang Technological University’s School of Humanities, and a Visiting Fellow in the Indonesia Studies Programme at ISEAS-Yusof Ishak Institute, all based in Singapore.

 I received my Ph.D. in Anthropology from La Trobe University in Melbourne, Australia.
 My first book Memories of Unbelonging: Ethnic Chinese Identity Politics in Post-Suharto Indonesia (University of Hawai’i Press, 2023) was developed from my doctoral dissertation and examines how collective memories of past anti-Chinese discrimination influence contemporary Chinese Indonesian identity politics.